The general terms and conditions of Hahn + Kolb Werkzeuge GmbH

 1. Delivery shall be subject to correct and punctual supply to the Supplier and availability of stock.
 This shall not affect the responsibilities of the Supplier in accordance with section X.

 VI.
-Transfer of risk and receipt
+Passing of risk and receipt; default of acceptance

 VII.
 Reservation of title